agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

     inquiry = Comment allez-vous?
     ```

     Note that the values on the right are translated while the keys on the left size remain the same.
-The keys must not be changed as they are used as referred to when rules fetch the translated text.
+It is important to maintain the keys without alterations as they serve as references when rules retrieve the translated text.

 3. Define the required locale in **IRulesRuntimeContext**, for example, by calling the **modifyContext** method as follows: